Bernice Rubens was the first woman to win the Booker Prize for Fiction in 1970.

 Eli became a credit draper i.e. someone who would clothes on credit.
 He used to travel up to the valley towns on a Saturday to distribute the clothes orders and collect the payments.
 Bernice would accompany him on those trips sometimes.
 She remembers Eli being much loved in the valleys and being welcomed with a cup of strong tea and a scone.
 They would hear the miners signing as they finished their shifts at the mine and were returning home.

 The Reubens family were not well-off.
 Bernice was the third youngest of four children.
 Clothes were passed down the generations of children regardless of taste or gender.
 The violins that travelled from Latvia and the substandard piano with candlesticks at either end were played a lot by the children in Glossop Terrace household.
 From this humble start all her siblings had professional careers in classical music.
-Bernice didn’t like the sound of the violin and was mindful of the hand-me-down tradition in the household and preferred the cello which was beyond the means of the family so the violin got passed down from Beryl, the second oldest, to Cyril, the youngest.
+Bernice didn’t like the sound of the violin and was mindful of the hand-me-down tradition in the household and preferred the cello which was beyond the means of the family so the violin instead got passed down from Beryl, the second oldest, to Cyril, the youngest.

-Went onto attend Cardiff High school for Girls in The Parade.
+Bernice went onto attend Cardiff High school for Girls in The Parade.
 She played cello in the orchestra.
 She tells how after much persuasion she became the proud owner of a brand new Burberry coat with the hem turned up in expectation that she would grow but she never did grow and remained five foot one and a half inches for the rest of her life.

 In the evenings she would parade up and down Albany Road with other girls from Cardiff High, having sneakily changed out of school uniform.
-The primary purpose seemed to be to meet boys from the neighbouring Boys High School for Boys on Newport Road.
+The primary purpose seemed to be to meet boys from the neighbouring Cardiff High School for Boys on Newport Road.
 If the girls were lucky it would end up with a quick kiss in a shop doorway of Albany Road, but only the one she stresses.

 The family used to go to Porthcawl in the summer and stay in a property owned by the Sidoli family, the owners of the large ice-cream business in South Wales.